-I agreed with what Donald Akenson wrote in Saint Saul five years ago: it doesn’t take a specialist to spot the fakery in Secret Mark.
+I agreed with what Donald Akenson wrote in Saint Saul five years ago in 2000: it doesn’t take a specialist to spot the fakery in Secret Mark.
 But it did take an expert like Carlson — a legal expert, not surprisingly — to prove it.

 “As an enacted parable of the kingdom, the raising of the young man…illustrates the paradox that one must undergo death in order to defeat it.
 The private explanation of this parable [where the young man spends the night with Jesus] expounds this insight by using baptismal imagery of death and rebirth [naked under the linen]… Baptism imagery is used here to interpret the salvific dimension of the young man’s rising according to the analogy of dying (drowning in water) and rising again, though the baptism by which the transformation is attained is not the rite itself, but a metaphorical immersion in literal suffering and death.” (p 206)

 While Morton Smith is laughing from the grave, it would be a mistake to dismiss Brown as a fool.
-By all indications, he’s a sharp scholar who knows his stuff (though Mark’s gnosticizing of his own gospel is rather hard to take seriously).
-Even the best can be taken in by hoaxes, and that’s what happened here.
-In fact, I wasn’t sure how to rate this book.
-Does it deserve amazon’s lowest rating (one-star) for building a theory of gospel origins on a prank?
+By all indications, he’s a qualified scholar who knows his stuff (though Mark’s gnosticizing of his own gospel is rather hard to take seriously).
+Even the best can be taken in by hoaxes, and in fact, I wasn’t sure how to rate this book.
+Does it deserve a bottom-barrel one-star rating for building a theory of gospel origins on a prank?
 Or is it valuable for precisely this reason, as an illustration of academic credulity in the context of a wider hoaxing phenomenon?